d0x7/prometheus-pve-exporter/README.rst

 Visit http://localhost:9221/pve?target=1.2.3.4 where 1.2.3.4 is the IP of the Proxmox VE node to get metrics from.
 Specify the ``module`` request parameter, to choose which module to use from the config file.
+Host/target can also be set in the config, instead of as a request parameter, therefore cleaning up the metrics url.

 The ``target`` request parameter defaults to ``localhost``.
 Hence if ``pve_exporter`` is deployed directly on the proxmox host, ``target``